by Jean Di Carlo-Wagner, M.A., survivor, advocate

 Yoga teachers drawn to work with cancer patients and those in long-term treatment, are very special yoga teachers, indeed!
 Teaching yoga for cancer patients requires specialized skills.
-It requires in depth, and ongoing learning in the areas of: 1) research on cancer & yoga, 2) advanced understanding of anatomy, 3) physiology, 4) psychology, and 5)yogic principles and philosophy.
+It requires in-depth, and ongoing learning in the areas of: 1) research on cancer & yoga, 2) advanced understanding of anatomy, 3) physiology, 4) psychology, and 5) yogic principles and philosophy.
 In order to support survivors, you need to be guided in developing skills in all these areas.
-This is the science of teaching yoga to cancer survivors.
+This is the science of teaching yoga to cancer patients.
 The art of taking the information and putting it into skillful use is the goal of this training.

 The online course, The Art & Science of Teaching Yoga for Cancer Patients and Survivors teacher training course has three sections.

-Part I: The Introduction: The Cancer Dilemma, Part II: Diving Into Solutions: Gaining Knowledge with Practical Application, and, Part III: Putting It Altogether.
+Part I: The Introduction: The Cancer Dilemma 30CEU’s, Part II: Diving Into Solutions: Gaining Knowledge with Practical Application 35CEU’s, and, Part III: Putting It Altogether 35CEU’s.